ARTS VOTE 2021

 The intention is to ensure that our elected city councils are aware of the importance of the Arts in Edmonton and that they develop policy and budgets accordingly.

 Edmonton City Council generally has been supportive of the city’s Arts sector over the past decade or so.
 The Art of Living Plan that governed city policy and funding for Arts and Heritage in Edmonton ran from 2008 – 2018.
-Connections and Exchanges: A 10-Year Plan to Transform Arts and Heritage in Edmonton is the sequel to Art of Living and is working its way through the approval process at City Hall as this is written.
+Subsequently, Connections and Exchanges: A 10-Year Plan to Transform Arts and Heritage in Edmonton has now been adopted as the sequel to Art of Living and is official city of Edmonton policy administered by the Edmonton Arts Council.

 Our next municipal election will be held in the autumn of 2021.
 PACE will be there with another #YEGVotesArts campaign.
 Keep checking this site for new information as it develops.